brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

-## First iteration at Schibsted
+## In the beginning it was great!
 - One Delivery team of 4 people
-- Artifactory, Travis, Spinnaker
+- Artifactory, Travis and Spinnaker
 - We helped people on Slack

 ::: notes
 - In the early days at Schibsted we had one Delivery team of 4 people
-- We provided Artifactory, Travis, Spinnaker
+- We provided Artifactory, Travis, Spinnaker in a nice platform package
 - We helped people on Slack 24/7 and were extremely available
 - This worked great, we got lots of valuable feedback
 - Fast iterations, detailed bug reports, quick fixes